SoftInstigate/http-shell/README.md

 npm ci
 ```

-Next, choose your adventure from the following variants:
+Next, choose your journey from the following variants:

 ### Variant 1: I want to develop an Electron client

 Use these commands while developing.
-The first starts up the webpack
+The first starts up the Webpack
 watcher.
 Each time you execute the second, an Electron window will
 open.